-Secure the drive plate assembly to the engine flywheel.
 If the drive pins were removed from the drive plate assembly, install new pins by pressing them into the drive plate and peening the ends.
+Secure the drive plate assembly to the engine flywheel using the hardware (8 and 9).

-Install the impeller shaft key and press the drive arm assembly on the impeller shaft.
+Install the impeller shaft key and press the drive arm assembly onto the shaft.